-Title Neuroinflammation
+Title Practical training: Neuroinflammation

 Period 4

 Code PSY4349

 ECTS credits -

 Organisational unit Psychiatry and Neuropsychology (FHML)

 Coordinator Mario Losen

-Descriptions Students participate in a neuroinflammation practical which will be based on ongoing experimental Research in the School for Mental health and Neuroscience
+Descriptions Students participate in a neuroinflammation practical which will be based on ongoing experimental Research in the School for Mental health and Neuroscience These practicals focus on the characterization of autoantibodies against neuronal receptors, using techniques such as enzyme-linked immunosorbent assays (ELISA), cell-based assays (CBA) and immunofluorescence (IF) microscopic analysis.
+Such techniques are clinically relevant to detect autoantibodies from individuals with neuropsychiatric diseases, including for example myasthenia gravis or NMDA encephalitis.

-Goals Knowledge of: Neuroinflammation markers, biochemical assays and data analysis.
+Goals Knowledge of:

-Instruction language EN
+Instruction language FNI

 Prerequisites

 Recommended literature

-Teaching methods Research
+Teaching methods Pesearch

+Accessment methods Attendance

-Assessment methods Attendance
+Assessment methods

-Final paper

 Key words neuroinflammation, ELISA, FACS, cell culture

 Title Neuroplasticity and Pain

 Period 4

 Code PSY4336

 ECTS credits 5

 Organisational unit Anesthesiology (FHML)

+Coordinator Bert Joosten

 Coordinator Descriptions Bert Joosten Acute (physiological) nociceptive pain is protective and helps us to deal with potentially threatening or damaging environmental stimuli.
 However, pain is not always considered adaptive and beneficial to our survival.
 Pain can become chronic and can also become very resistant to pain medicine in the present drug arsenal.
-Finding out which molecular and cellular mechanisms are involved in the transition from acute to chronic pain and/or the ability to mediate chronic pain itself is expected to result in an improved pain management as it allows for mechanism-based treatment approaches.
-This course covers the basic understanding of nociceptive signalling.
+Finding out which molecular and cellular mechanisms are involved in the transition from acute to chronic pain and/or the ability to mediate chronic pain itself is expected to result in an improved pain management as it allows for mechanism- based treatment approaches.
+This course covers the basic understanding of nociceptive signaling.
 Moreover, it will be discussed how nociception can be modulated.
-Conditions of pain amplification will be then be discussed with particular attention to neuropathic pain and post- surgical pain.
-Peripheral and central sensitization will be discussed as processes of molecular neuroplasticity, which lays the foundation for amplification of nociceptive signalling under pathological conditions.
-In the last decade it has become clear that neuroinflammation and particularly the activation of non-neuronal cells such as central glia (microglia and astrocytes) contribute largely to amplification of pain (e.g. chronic pain) during such pathological conditions.
-Glial activation, via release of pro-inflammatory factors and other neuroactive mediators, is an important contributor to neuroplasticity and includes central sensitization.
-A better understanding of processes of neuroinflammation and neuroplasticity in conditions of chronic pain are thought to aid in development of novel, more effective pain therapies.
+Conditions of pain amplification will be then be discussed with particular attention to neuropathic pain and post-surgical pain.
+Peripheral and central sensitization will be discussed as processes of molecular neuroplasticity, which lays the foundation for amplification of nociceptive signaling under pathological conditions.
+In the last decade it has become clear that neuro-inflammation and particularly the activation of non-neuronal cells such as central glia (microglia and astrocytes) contribute largely to amplification of pain (e.g. chronic pain) during such pathological conditions.
+Glial activation, via release of pro- inflammatory factors and other neuroactive mediators, is an important contributor to neuroplasticity and includes central sensitization.
+A better understanding of processes of neuro-inflammation and neuroplasticity in conditions of chronic pain are thought to aid in development of novel, more effective pain therapies.
 This course is subdivided into three parts.
-The first part focuses on nociceptive and inflammatory pain, discussing processes of neuroplasticity and pain, with special attention paid to the cellular and molecular nature of peripheral and central sensitization.
+The first part focuses on nociceptive and inflammatory pain, discussing

+processes of neuroplasticity and pain, with special attention paid to the cellular and molecular nature of peripheral and central sensitization.
 The second part covers chronic pain conditions and underlying cellular and molecular mechanisms.

-bench approach).
+The third part aims to integrate the knowledge obtained in the first two parts of the course in a translational way (bench- to-bedside-and-back-to-bench approach).

-Goals Knowledge of: Nerve injury and neuroinflammation, cellular and molecular pain mechanisms, cellular and molecular plasticity, peripheral and central sensitization, pain management, cell culture techniques, translational research.
+Goals Knowledge of:

+Nerve injury and neuro-inflammation, cellular and molecular pain mechanisms, cellular and molecular plasticity, peripheral and central sensitization, pain management, cell culture techniques, translational research.

 Instruction language EN

-Prerequisites lournal articles book shanters
+Prerequisites

-Recommended literature Journal articles, book chapters.
+Recommended literature Journal articles; Book chapters.

 Teaching methods Assignment(s) Lecture(s) Paper(s) PBL Presentation(s) Skills Training(s)

 Assessment methods Attendance

-Assessment methods Altenualite

 Final paper

-Observation

-Participation

 Presentation

 Written exam

-Key words pain conditions, cellular and molecular neuroplasticity, neuroinflammation, translational research
+Key words pain conditions, cellular and molecular neuroplasticity, neuro-

+inflammation, translational research